nats-io/nats-site/content/doc/writing_applications/concepts.md

   parent = "Writing Applications"
 +++

-NATS messaging involves the electronic exchange of data among computer applications.

-NATS provides a layer between the application and the underlying physical network.
-Application data is encoded as a message and sent by the publisher.
+NATS messaging involves the electronic exchange of data among computer applications and provides a layer between the application and the underlying physical network.
+Application data is encoded as a message and sent by A publisher.
 The message is received, decoded, and processed by one or more subscribers.
 A subscriber can process a NATS message synchronously or asynchronously, depending on the client library used.

+## Asynchronous

 Asynchronous processing uses a callback message handler to process messages.
 When a message arrives, the registered callback handler receives control to process the message.
-The client or consuming application is not blocked from performing other work while it is waiting for a message.
+The client or the consuming application is not blocked from performing other work while it is waiting for a message.
 Asynchronous processing lets you create multi-threaded dispatching designs.

+## Synchronous

 Synchronous processing requires that application code explicitly call a method to process an incoming message.
-Typically an explicit call is a blocking call that suspends processing until a message becomes available.
-If no message is available, the period for which the message processing call blocks is set by the client.
-Synchronous processing is typically used by a server whose purpose is to wait for and process incoming request messages, and to send replies to the requesting application.
+Typically the message request is a blocking call that suspends processing until a message becomes available and if no message is available, the period for which the message processing call blocks, would be set by the client.
+Synchronous processing is typically used by a server whose purpose is to wait for and process incoming request messages and to send replies to the requesting application.

 <div class="graphviz"><code data-viz="dot">
 graph nats {